statgen/pheweb/README.rst

 Run ``pheweb serve``.

-If port 5000 is already taken, choose a different port (for example, 5432) and run ``pheweb serve --port 5432`` instead.
+- If port 5000 is already taken, choose a different port (for example, 5432) and run ``pheweb serve --port 5432`` instead.

 Next you need to find a way to for your computer to access the server.
 You have two options:

-A. Run Flask exposed to anybody on the internet.
+A. Run PheWeb exposed to anybody on the internet.
 This might be dangerous, but I never worry much about it.

    You need a port that can get through your firewall.
-80 or 5000 probably work, though 80 will require you to run ``sudo $(which pheweb) serve --port 80``.
+80 or 5000 probably work, though 80 will require you to run something like ``sudo $(which python2) $(which pheweb) serve --port 80``.

-   You need an IP adddress or hostname that refers to your server.
+   Find an IP adddress or hostname that refers to your server.
 If you ssh into your server with ``ssh watman@foobar.example.com``, this is ``foobar.example.com``.
    If you don't know this, run ``curl http://httpbin.org/ip`` on your server to get its IP address.
 (If it returns something like ``"origin": "12.34.5.678"``, your server's IP is ``12.34.5.678``).

    Now run ``pheweb serve --port <myport> --host <myhost>``.
-   For example, if you're using the default port (5000), and ``curl http://httpbin.org/ip`` return ``"origin": "12.34.5.678"``, then run ``pheweb serve --port 5000 --host 12.34.5.678``.
+   For example, if you're using the default port (5000), and ``curl http://httpbin.org/ip`` returns ``"origin": "12.34.5.678"``, then run ``pheweb serve --port 5000 --host 12.34.5.678``.

    When the server starts, it should say something like ``Running on http://12.34.5.678:5000/ (Press CTRL+C to quit)``.
 Open that URL in the web browser on your computer.

-B. Run Flask with the default settings, then use an SSH tunnel to connect to it from your computer.
+B. Run PheWeb with the default settings, then use an SSH tunnel to connect to it from your computer.

    For example, if you normally ssh in with ``ssh watman@foobar.example.com``, then the command you should run (from your local computer) is ``ssh -N -L localhost:5000:localhost:5000 watman@foobar.example.com``.
-Now open <http://localhost:5000> in your web browser.
+Now open `http://localhost:5000<http://localhost:5000>`_ in your web browser.

 6. Modify templates if necessary.